 But in many cases we found that we have common Id or dynamic Ids (like in case of google, Gmail or the application using GWT).
 In that case we need to use different locators.

-Selenium Locators: Locate element by Nam
+Selenium Locators: Locate element by Name

 This is a fall back option when Id for element is not present.
 But mostly the names are used again and again, so make sure that the name is unique on the page before using it.